PerH3R/MPO-to-SBS3D/README.md

 ```

-A few examples of the resulting files.
-Cross your eyes and try to make the two sides overlap.
+A few examples of what a resulting file could look like.
+To see the 3D effect, cross your eyes and try to make the two sides overlap.
 ![Young deer with its head through a fence](examples/HNI_0004.JPG)
 ![Small frog statues in a stack of cups](examples/HNI_0078.JPG)
 ![View of a japanese shrine](examples/HNI_0081.JPG)